I’m a tech expert and these are the best Black Friday laptop deals you can find now

 The annual sale is on the horizon – here’s how to get the jump on top laptop deals

-For more Black Friday deals on the latest tech, we’re also bringing you the best Apple deals, best PS5 deals and best Xbox deals as they land.
+For more Black Friday deals on the latest tech, the team is also bringing you the best Apple deals, best PS5 deals and best Xbox deals as they land.

-Follow live: The latest Black Friday deals and news from our shopping experts

 The best early Black Friday laptop deals to shop now: